Johanna van Gogh-Bonger: Promoting Van Gogh's painting and literary achievement in letters

 She devoted her life to continuing to establish the legacy of Vincent and her late husband Theo.
-Early in her widowhood, she began a systematic and what turned out to be her life-long effort and that of her son and grandson to bring attention to the Vincent's art and life.
+Early in her widowhood, she began a systematic effort to bring attention to Vincent's art and life.
 For her the letters and the paintings were a unified package and that the way to persuade critics who might dismiss his work was through the letters.
 In them, Vincent laid out his artistic vision by which those seeing the paintings could better understand them.
 For the men of the art world, she seemed an uninformed and obsessed woman connected by marriage to the relatively unknown Vincent and Theo van Gogh.
 In 1892, while organizing an exhibition of Vincent's works, she was harshly criticized by artist Richard Roland Holst:

 "Mrs Van Gogh is a charming little woman, but it irritates me when someone gushes fanatically on a subject she knows nothing about, and although blinded by sentimentality still thinks she is adopting a strictly critical attitude.
 It is schoolgirlish twaddle, nothing more. [...]
 The work that Mrs Van Gogh would like best is the one that was the most bombastic and sentimental, the one that made her shed the most tears; she forgets that her sorrow is turning Vincent into a god."

 Despite the dismissal by the establishment of the art world, she worked tirelessly and successfully to bring art critics and the public to her view of Vincent as a suffering artistic genius both in painting and in literature through his letters.
 She even won over Holst eventually and he designed the cover of the catalogue to a major exhibition of Vincent's works.
 She edited the brothers' correspondence, publishing the first volume in Dutch in 1914.
 She also played a key role in the growth of Vincent's fame and reputation through her strategic lending some of Vincent's work to various early retrospective exhibitions, while retaining ownership.

-She stayed in contact with Vincent van Gogh's friend Eugène Boch to whom she offered the painting his portrait in July 1891.
-She also stayed in touch with Émile Bernard, who helped her to promote Vincent van Gogh's paintings.
+She stayed in contact with Vincent van Gogh's friend Eugène Boch, to whom she offered his portrait in July 1891.
+She also stayed in touch with artist Émile Bernard, who helped her to promote Vincent van Gogh's paintings.